Aaron Fenton

-Aaron Fenton (born January 18, 1982) of Philadelphia, PA is a lacrosse goaltender.
+Aaron Fenton (born January 18, 1982) of Philadelphia, Pennsylvania is a lacrosse goaltender.
 He attended Duke University before being selected by the San Francisco Dragons.

 MLL career

 2006 MLL Rookie Season.
-Appeared in 2 games.
-Played in his first professional game on 6/3 @ Chicago where he allowed 1 goal and recorded 4 saves in 7:00, and played 8:36 on 7/8 vs Chicago allowing 1 goal and recording 1 save.
+Appeared in two games.
+Played in his first professional game on 6/3 @ Chicago where he allowed one goal and recorded four saves in 7:00, and played 8:36 on 7/8 vs Chicago allowing one goal and recording one save.

 NCAA career

 Completed a spectacular senior season helping Duke to the NCAA Championship Game.
 On the season made 210 saves with a .629 save percentage.
 Named Division I National Goalie of the Year.
 In addition named 1st Team All American, 1st Team All Atlantic Coast Conference and was named to the ACC All Tournament Team.
 Was selected as Duke's Defenseman of the Year and was Duke's Male Scholar-Athlete of the Year.
 As a junior was selected as Duke's Co-Defenseman of the Year after recording 122 saves.